srid/chronicle/README.md

 ## HACKING

-Please note that chronicle is not yet read for public use.
+Please note that chronicle is not yet ready for public use.

 ```
 make run  # requires spas cloned and compiled in parent repo